1wunderkind/loopgpt-backend/NUTRITION_ENGINE_UPDATE.md

 ## Summary

-Successfully updated the LoopGPT nutrition engine to use the existing **1,000-food USDA database** (`data/foods@v1.json`) instead of the small hardcoded dictionary.
+Successfully updated the LooptOS nutrition engine to use the existing **1,000-food USDA database** (`data/foods@v1.json`) instead of the small hardcoded dictionary.
 This dramatically improves ingredient matching and nutrition accuracy.